dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 Please enter your numeric choice:
 ```

-Type in your numeric choice.
-Also, it will ask you for your consent to proceed.
+Let's type in our numeric choice.
+Also, it will ask us for our consent to proceed.
 After successfully deploying our app, we can view the deployed app.

 ```sh
 gcloud app browse